ExpoSEJS/PLDI-Artifact/README.md

 To evaluate the claims made in the paper we provide a micro benchmark suite.
 The two scripts for this are:

-- `./run_spin_on_microbenchmarks`: Execute the microbenchmarks with ExpoSE as it was in SPIN 17
+- `./run_spin_on_microbenchmarks`: Execute the microbenchmarks with ExpoSE as in previous work at SPIN'17 [24].
-- `./run_pldi_on_microbenchmarks`: Execute the microbenchmarks with ExpoSE as presented in our PLDI paper
+- `./run_pldi_on_microbenchmarks`: Execute the microbenchmarks with ExpoSE as presented in this work.

 After each test suite has finished executing it will provide an error count.
-We recommend executing the PLDI version of ExpoSE several times with the following configurations:
+We recommend executing the ExpoSE several times with the following configurations:

 - `EXPOSE_DISABLE_REGULAR_EXPRESSIONS=1 ./run_pldi_on_microbenchmarks`: Execute ExpoSE with no support for regular expressions.
 - `EXPOSE_DISABLE_CAPTURE_GROUPS=1 ./run_pldi_on_microbenchmarks`: Execute ExpoSE with support for all regular expression features except capture groups.
 - `EXPOSE_DISABLE_REFINEMENTS=1 ./run_pldi_on_microbenchmarks`: Execute ExpoSE with all features but no CEGAR refinement loop (Note: In this mode ExpoSE may produce different errors with each execution of the tests due to nondeterminism).
 - `./run_pldi_on_microbenchmarks`: Execute ExpoSE with all features.
-- `./run_spin_on_microbenchmarks`: Execute the legacy version of ExpoSE with limited support for regular expressions.
+- `./run_spin_on_microbenchmarks`: Execute the legacy version of ExpoSE with limited support for regular expressions [24].

 After executing each of these commands you should see the number of failing test cases decrease corresponding to the increased support.
 The test suite has cases for the regular expression methods match, split, exec, search and test and tests a variety of language features, including cases that are likely to fail if operator matching precedence is not correctly represented.

-Note: The SPIN submission performs more poorly than the new version of ExpoSE with capture groups enabled due to support for other features such as assertions, search, replace and split.
+Note: The legacy version of ExpoSE [24] also supports capture groups and has limited backreference support.
+It still performs poorly in comparison to the current version of ExpoSE with capture groups enabled due to support for other features such as assertions, search, replace and split.

 ### Constructing your own test cases

 We now detail how to construct your own test cases.
 Two more scripts are used for this:
-- `./run_script_pldi FILE_NAME`: Execute a Node.js program with the new version of ExpoSE.
+- `./run_script_pldi FILE_NAME`: Execute a Node.js program with ExpoSE as presented in this work.
-- `./run_script_spin FILE_NAME`: Execute a Node.js with the legacy version of ExpoSE.
+- `./run_script_spin FILE_NAME`: Execute a Node.js with the legacy version of ExpoSE [24].

 To execute a script with ExpoSE we need to first mark some variables as symbolic.
 Imagine we want to test the simple program:
 ```